DavidGomez-dev/meddiccscorelanding/_posts/2023-01-01-setup-guide.md

 <h4 id="i-cannot-see-score-as-a-custom-variable--the-score-in-hubspot-is-not-updated-automatically" class="pt-6-m mb-3 text-primary">I cannot see Score as a property / The Score property in HubSpot is not updated automatically<a class="header-link" href="#i-cannot-see-score-as-a-custom-variable--the-score-in-hubspot-is-not-updated-automatically" title="Permalink"><span class="sr-only">Permalink</span></a></h4>

-<p>To enable this, you may need to reauthorize the app for the new permits required.
-Please click here</p>
+<p>To enable this, you may need to reauthorize the app so Meddicc Score can create or update HubSpot deal properties.
+Please click here:</p>

 <p class="text-center"><a href="{{ site.pwalink }}" target="_blank"><img src="/assets/images/installBtn.png" alt="Install"></a></p>

-<p>You may also need before that, to have permits to add new properties (or someone else who has authorized the app with all the permits).
-Partner accounts with permits may be not enough.
-For reference, the Scope requiered is "crm.pipelines.orders.write".</p>
+<p>You may also need a HubSpot user with permission to create or edit properties, usually a Super Admin.
+If the app was installed by a user without the required permissions, ask a HubSpot Super Admin to reinstall or reauthorize the app.</p>

 <p class="text-center"><img src="/assets/images/trouble1.png" alt="troubleshooting" class="my-3 border border-3 border-primary rounded rounded-3"></p>